-Your teeth cleaning & check-up visits are as important as every other dental treatment.
-These visits include many dental services that are a vital part in maintaining long-term oral health.
+Your teeth cleaning and check-up visits are as important as every other dental treatment.
+These visits include many dental services that are a vital part of maintaining long-term oral health.

 What to Expect During the Teeth Cleaning Process

-During the prophylaxis (cleaning) portion of your routine visit, your Dental Hygienist will remove soft (plaque) and hard (tartar, calculus, or stains) deposits from your teeth that cause cavities.
+During the prophylaxis (cleaning) portion of your routine visit, your dental hygienist will remove soft (plaque) and hard (tartar, calculus, or stains) deposits that cause cavities from your teeth.

 The primary purpose of having your teeth cleaned is to prevent or delay the progression of periodontal diseases.
-Your dental hygienist may start with an “air polisher” (an air, water, and flavored baking soda spray) to remove stains and soften deposits and then polish and floss to remove any remaining stains.
-We use a fluoride solution in our polishing paste for everyone, not only because it strengthens the teeth against decay but also because it has a proven anti-bacterial effect, which helps to prevent periodontal disease.
+Your dental hygienist may start with an “air polisher” (an air, water, and flavored baking soda spray) to remove stains and soften deposits and will then use polish and floss to remove any remaining stains.
+We use a fluoride solution in our polishing paste for all of our patients, not only because it strengthens the teeth against decay but also because it has a proven antibacterial effect, which helps to prevent periodontal disease.
 You will be given personalized home care instructions and a final mouthwash.

 Does Teeth Cleaning Hurt?

 Many people have a fear of regular dental cleanings.
 The sounds and smells in dental offices can sometimes be strange and scary for people of all ages.
 We can assure you that at Silverdale Dental Center, we will take good care of you and make sure that your cleaning is a pleasant and comfortable one.
 A cleaning with one of our hygienists is a simple procedure that doesn’t require sedation.
 Communication is key, so if you are feeling anxious about your dental visit, make sure to let your hygienist know.